Gavin Newsom saying "What can I say? I just love traffic!"

 Read About the Health Costs

-Putting more cars on the road creates traffic, resulting in longer commute times.6 Gavin may love traffic, but more time spent in traffic means more exposure to hazardous pollutants: longer commute times are linked to higher individual dosage of chemicals identified as harmful in Proposition 65, such as benzene and formaldehyde.7
+Putting more cars on the road creates traffic, resulting in longer commute times.7 Gavin may love traffic, but more time spent in traffic means more exposure to hazardous pollutants: longer commute times are linked to higher individual dosage of chemicals identified as harmful in Proposition 65, such as benzene and formaldehyde.8

-In addition to creating traffic, more cars on the road means there are more opportunities for collisions.8 Preventable deaths due to road injury have gone up in California over the past two decades,9 and there are motor vehicle crash hotspots near state office locations in Sacramento.10 California can't afford RTO.
+In addition to creating traffic, more cars on the road means there are more opportunities for collisions.9 Preventable deaths due to road injury have gone up in California over the past two decades,10 and there are motor vehicle crash hotspots near state office locations in Sacramento.11 California can't afford RTO.

 Read About the Costs to Taxpayers

-When more cars are on the road, pavement deteriorates more quickly, and roadways across California are already declining in quality.11 Sacramento roadways are no exception, and maintenance for road infrastructure in the city is critically underfunded.12 It will cost billions of dollars to fix the roadways, and taxpayers will foot the bill.11
+When more cars are on the road, pavement deteriorates more quickly, and roadways across California are already declining in quality.12 Sacramento roadways are no exception, and maintenance for road infrastructure in the city is critically underfunded.13 It will cost billions of dollars to fix the roadways, and taxpayers will foot the bill.12

-Nearly half of state departments said state employees teleworking allowed them to reduce office space and save money on leases,13 and some unneeded state offices are being converted into housing.14 To comply with the governor's mandate, departments that had cut down on office space may need to undergo costly expansion.15 California can't afford RTO.
+Nearly half of state departments said state employees teleworking allowed them to reduce office space and save money on leases,14 and there were plans to turn some unneeded state offices into housing.15 A State Auditor's report estimated it would cost the state $225 million dollars per year to lease additional office space for the state to accommodate a 2 day in office requirement;16 the current 4 day policy is even more costly.
+California can't afford RTO.

 Absent an operational reason to take 100% telework off the table for state employees, we can only assume that Gavin must love traffic, pollution, carbon emissions, and wasting everyone's time and money—or, at least, he must care more about making traffic worse than he does about meeting California's ambitious climate goals.